 Summit Learning teachers are prepared to deeply understand, connect with, and support each one of their students.
 Every student has a mentor with whom they meet regularly.
-At Program schools, mentors check in with their mentees for a 10-minute, one-to-one meeting every week.
+We recommend mentoring take place on a bi-weekly basis for at least 10 minutes.

 Depending on your current policy, the implementation of Summit Learning may involve adjustments to your grading practice.
 Our grading philosophy reflects our values, which underpin both this instructional approach and what is best for students.
 A student's grade is a combination of their growth in Cognitive Skills and their mastery of content, with Cognitive Skills weighed most heavily.
 Additionally, grades should reflect students' demonstration of what they learned and are calculated using a collection of standards-aligned rubrics that are integrated into the curriculum.
 Homework and participation are not included in grades.

-D. Administer the NWEA Measures of Academic Progress (MAP) assessment 2 times per year (fall and spring) to all students participating in the Program, and share MAP results with the Summit Learning Program.
+E. Administer the NWEA Measures of Academic Progress (MAP) assessment 2 times per year (fall and spring) to all students participating in the program, and share MAP results with Summit Learning.

-The NWEA MAP assessment gives teachers a window into their students' progress and growth, helping everyone check in on their goals and refine their personalized learning plans.
-We ask schools participating in the Program to use the NWEA MAP assessment in order to measure student growth based on where students start the school year.
+The NWEA MAP assessment gives teachers a window into their students' progress and growth, helping everyone check in on their goals and refine their plans.
+We ask participating schools to use the NWEA MAP assessment in order to measure student growth based on where students start the school year.
 It's for this reason that we ask participating schools to administer the NWEA MAP assessment 2 times per year, as well as share the results with Summit Learning.
 The fall assessment serves as a baseline to understand where a student might need differentiation throughout the year.
 The spring assessment shows progress from where the student was in the fall.
-The Summit Learning Platform houses a MAP tool that educators can use in supporting their students.
+The Summit Learning platform houses a MAP tool that educators can use in supporting their students.

-- Summer Training: The Onboarding Summer Training experience is for educators and administrators preparing to implement Summit Learning for the first time.
-During this Summer Training, we prepare the implementing team to launch the program.
+- Summer 2022: Summer Training 2022 is for educators and administrators preparing to implement Summit Learning for the first time.
+During Summer Training, we prepare the implementing team to launch the program.
 Attendance is required for anyone who is new to the Summit Learning program, including school leaders and district support.
 In advance of Summer Training, educators must complete "Pre-Work" so they have core foundational knowledge and understanding of the Summit Learning program.

-The Summit Learning Platform is the backbone of the Summit Learning Program, not just another classroom tool.
-Teachers have instant access to see how their students are performing and use that information to provide individualized, small group, and whole-class supports.
-The technology allows teachers to be more specific and strategic with their time, and provide materials to individual students at a pace and level of rigor that best meets their needs.
+The Summit Learning platform is an important component of the Summit Learning program.
+Teachers have instant access to see how their students are performing and use that information to provide individualized, small group, and whole-class support.
+This technology allows teachers to be more specific and strategic with their time, and provide materials to individual students at a pace and level of rigor that best meets their needs.

-Because the Platform supports students to become self-directed learners, using it often causes both teachers and students to rethink their approach to the classroom experience.
-And though the Platform supports students' learning experiences, teachers remain firmly at the heart of it.
+The Platform supports students' learning experiences in a way that allows teachers to remain firmly at the heart of the classroom.
 Learning is a human experience, and no software tool should try to change that.